Find a Doctor

 Our intimate setting enables our staff to provide specialized care for you and your newborn.
-Because we’re backed by the resources of Magee-Womens Hospital of UPMC, our nurses have advanced training in maternal and newborn care.
+Because we’re backed by the resources of UPMC Magee-Womens Hospital, our nurses have advanced training in maternal and newborn care.

 Visiting hours at the Family Birthing Center are 11 a.m. to 8 p.m., with the exception of quiet time.
 The baby’s siblings are allowed to visit at any time.
 A support person (the baby’s father or other designee) may also visit at any time and spend the night with you in your room.

 Visitors to labor and delivery are dependent on your labor progression.